 Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the financial instrument and are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.
 Subsequent measurement of financial assets and financial liabilities is described below.